Around the Sun: Reception

 Retrospectives of the band's career cite this album as their nadir.
 In 2023, Rolling Stone marked this as number 44 on their list of 50 horrible albums by brilliant artists, calling all of their post-Bill Berry studio albums "stellar" except for this one.

 Reissue

 In 2005, Warner Bros.
 Records issued an expanded two-disc edition of Around the Sun which includes a CD, a DVD-Audio disc containing a 5.1-channel surround sound mix of the album done by Elliot Scheiner, and the original CD booklet with expanded liner notes.

 A remix of the song "Final Straw" appeared earlier in 2004 on the compilation album Future Soundtrack for America.

+After being out of print for several years, the vinyl LP edition was re-pressed in 2023.

 Track listing

 All songs written by Peter Buck, Mike Mills and Michael Stipe.